Rachel Dolezal: Art

 Dolezal created a fountain sculpture titled "Triumph of the Human Spirit".
 It was installed in downtown Spokane in June 2005 and was later auctioned off to benefit the Human Rights Education Institute.

 In 2007, while working as an art teacher at School Indigo in Coeur d'Alene, Idaho, Dolezal collaborated with children to make five works for a "Rights of the Child" exhibit by the Human Rights Education Institute.

 Plagiarism accusations

 The Slave Ship (1840) by J. M. W. Turner.
-Dolezal painted a picture known as The Shape of Our Kind which was so similar to this one that it was considered plagiarism by Priscilla Frank at The Huffington Post and Sarah Cascone at Artnet.
+Dolezal has been accused of plagiarizing this painting.

 In June 2015, Priscilla Frank at The Huffington Post and Sarah Cascone at Artnet accused Dolezal of plagiarism.
-A Dolezal painting titled The Shape of Our Kind was alleged to be nearly identical to J. M. W. Turner's 1840 work, The Slave Ship, which was uncredited.
+They observed that a Dolezal painting titled The Shape of Our Kind is nearly identical to J. M. W. Turner's 1840 work, The Slave Ship, which was uncredited.

 Civil rights activism

 Human Rights Institute

-Dolezal served as education director of the Human Rights Institute in Coeur d'Alene, Idaho from 2008 to 2010.
+Dolezal served as education director of the Human Rights Institute in Coeur d'Alene, Idaho, from 2008 to 2010.
 A July 2010 newspaper article indicated that Dolezal had stepped down as education director.
 Dolezal indicated that she was, "for all intents and purposes", forced to resign from the organization after its board declined to hire her as its executive director.